Bizovi/decision-making/README.md

-## Lecture 2: The probabilitstic Multiverse
+## Lecture 2: The Probabilitstic Multiverse

 The second lecture is also conceptual, but in a more mathematical sense, as I attempt to build the bridge between reality and the language of uncertainty (probability theory).